Method of treatment

 Suppression: approx. 6-12 months

-Further actions
+Further Actions

-+ No sex until blisters disappear
++ No sex until sores have disappeared

 Locations